crccheck/recipes/recipes/cheesecake.md

 + 1 T vanilla
 + 3 eggs (1 at a time)
 + 1 C sour cream
-- bake for 50 minutes
+- bake for 50 minutes on the upper-middle rack

 ## Chris' Peanut Butter and Chocolate